Phanisment/BrutalLegends-HealthSystem/README.md

 # Health System
 > Concept this plugin is same as Life Steal but have some modified like use totem as hearth and make totem even harder.

+> Tested only on Paper 1.20.1, I don't know if it can use higher version so just try it.

+> ![NOTE]
+> If the update takes a long time, please excuse me because this is my first plugin that I made via only handphone.

 ## Features
 - Health reduce when death
 - Disable Totem function